 - View as map

-Originally, the castle formed a square, with large corner towers.
-Only half of the castle now remains.
-The most complete tower contains a fine circular chapel, with carved ornament.
-The tower also has several original fireplaces and a vaulted basement.
-Archaeological excavations revealed a rock-cut ditch outside the castle walls.
+Originally, Ferns Castle formed a square, with large corner towers; today the most complete tower contains a fine circular chapel, with carved ornaments.
+The tower also features several original fireplaces and a vaulted basement, while archaeological excavations have revealed a rock-cut ditch outside the castle walls.